Skin Cancer & Mole Checks

 If the mole or lesion is malignant, our doctors can remove it on-site via surgery.
 We can remove most types of skin cancer or moles at our Sandringham medical clinic.
 Your doctor can explain the cost, results processing time and anticipated downtime (if any) to you during your appointment.

-Dr Nicholas Kokotis, Dr Kachig Malyan, Dr Krish Dinesh, Dr Jenny Kimmins and Dr Mary Fonti have conducted more than 30,000 skin examinations since commencing this skin surveillance service.
+Dr Nicholas Kokotis, Dr Kachig Malyan, Dr Krish Dinesh, Dr Joan San, Dr Mary Fonti, Dr Jason Lam and Dr Sara Tarafi have conducted thousands of skin examinations between them.

 Please make an appointment at our Sandringham medical clinic by calling 9598 6244.